LinwoodDev/dev_doctor/README.md

 ### Pull request

 If you want to help me to code, you can open a pull request.
 Fork this project and make a pull request.
-I only accept pull request for the *develop* branch.
+I only accept pull request for the -develop- branch.

-### Community
+### Community Server

 A project without a community isn't a good project.
 You can [join the discord](https://discord.linwood.tk) and talk to each other!